chitin-io/web/spec/v1/index.md

 Note that arrays of arrays are supported.

-Arrays with variable-size items can be stored by storing *Framed* messages.
+Arrays with variable-length items can be stored by storing *Framed* messages.
 In that case, constant-time lookup by index is not supported.

-Maps (aka dictionaries) of fixed-size keys and values can be stored as an array of messages, with the message having slots for key and value.
+Maps (aka dictionaries) of fixed-length keys and values can be stored as an array of messages, with the message having slots for key and value.
 Constant-time lookup by key is not supported, only by index.

-Maps of variable-size items can be stored similarly using the above method for storing arrays of variable-size items.
+Maps of variable-length items can be stored similarly using the above method for storing arrays of variable-length items.

 Message schema can specify a minimum alignment for a field.